hucik14/rational-linkages/docs/source/index.rst

 .. image:: https://mybinder.org/badge_logo.svg
    :target: https://mybinder.org/v2/gh/hucik14/rational-linkages/HEAD?labpath=docs%2Fsource%2Ftutorials%2Fsynthesis_bennett.ipynb

+ **Synthesize collision-free 3D-printable mechanisms for desired motions.**

-Welcome to the Rational Linkages package documentation, which serves as a reference for the provided tools.
-This package is a collection of functions for the synthesis, analysis, design, and rapid prototyping of the single-loop rational linkages, allowing one to create 3D-printable collision-free mechanisms synthesised for a given task (set of poses), as in the images below.
+This Python package automates the design of planar and spatial single-loop linkages for given set of poses or points.
+The features allow one for the interactive synthesis, analysis, design, and rapid prototyping of the single-loop rational linkages, including generation of CAD files which the later design can be built-on.
+See examples of some prototypes on the images bellow.

 |image1| |image2| |image3| |image4|

-The package is developed at the Unit of Geometry and Surveying, University of Innsbruck, Austria.
+The package has been developed at the Unit of Geometry and Surveying, University of Innsbruck, Austria.
 The source code is available as `Gitlab repository`_ hosted by UIBK.
-The *installation instructions* can be found in the :ref:`installation manual<installation>`.
+The *installation instructions* and *quick start* tutorial can be found in the :ref:`installation manual<installation>`.
 STL files of some mechanisms may be found as `models on Printables.com`_.

 Since the self-hosted repository (Gitlab, University of Innsbruck) does not allow external users to create issues,